dee1337/StreamTracker/README.md

 changes will be uploaded and can be seen on the [project site](http://novocalculus.com/streams/)

 ### Things that could be done:
+- **highest priority**: keep the data up-to-date
-- code cleanup (i'm a javascript newb, more experienced with C++/Java/Python/... )
+- code cleanup / modularization (i'm a javascript newb, more experienced with C++/Java/Python/... )
 - add more streaming websites
 - css enhancements for mobile experience (but should be clean, small, functional)
 - removing tables in favour of divs